Ultimate tradeoff relation of quantum precision limits in multiparameter linear measurement: Detuned GW sensors

-As a significant example, the detuned interferometer is considered to improve sensitivity for sensing kilohertz GW signals, from postmerger remnant of binary neutron-star mergers, to explore extreme matter \cite{Lasky_2015, BAIOTTI2019103714, PhysRevLett.116.061102, universe7040097, PhysRevD.79.044030, Ott2009, PhysRevX.4.041004, PhysRevLett.122.061102, Abbott2017, Abbott2019}.
-However, the nonzero detuned frequency $\Delta$ and several kilohertz signal frequency $\Omega$ lead to the incompatibility coefficient as $\mu = {2 \Delta \Omega}/{\left(\gamma^2 + \Delta^2 + \Omega^2\right)}$ with bandwidth $\gamma$ \cite{PhysRevLett.132.130801}, and thus our tradeoff relation Eq.~\eqref{eq:error tradeoff relation} can enlighten researchers to learn the precisions of both estimated parameters of SW signal.
-In such detuned configurations for sensing kilohertz GWs, one has to confront an either-or situation where only one of both parameters can access higher precision region through manipulating the measurement parameter and, simultaneously, the precision of the other one is inevitably sacrificed based on the relation Eq.~\eqref{eq:error tradeoff relation}.
-For signal frequency $\Omega = 3~\mathrm{kHz}$, the Fig.~\ref{fig:Detuned Sens} exhibits how the detuned frequency $\Delta$ influences on the tradeoff relation between both sensitivities $S_A:=\sqrt{\mathcal{E}_A T}/\mathcal{N}$ and $S_B:=\sqrt{\mathcal{E}_B T}/\mathcal{N}$ of two parameters of interest, $A$ and $B$, in a detuned configuration with arm length $L=4$~km, bandwidth $\gamma = 42$~Hz, circulating power $P=750$~kW, and carrier laser frequency $\omega_0=282$~THz.
-As shown, while the detuned frequency $\Delta \sim \Omega$ is beneficial to high precision, $\Delta = 0$ leads to larger sensitivities despite individual quantum CRB is achievable.
-More concretely, when the detuend frequency $\Delta$ approaches the signal frequency $\Omega$, the signal sensing is capable of achieving smaller sensitivities, but encounters the tradeoff relation between the sensitivities that stops them from reaching the individual quantum CRB.
-Therefore, this work that demonstrates the tradeoff relation between the sensitivities for simultaneously measuring two independent signal parameters becomes available when the detuned GW sensors are applied for sensing kilohertz signals with higher precision.
+For signal frequency $\Omega = 3~\mathrm{kHz}$, Fig.~\ref{fig:Detuned Sens} exhibits how the detuned frequency $\Delta$ influences the tradeoff relation between the two sensitivities $S_A:=\sqrt{\mathcal{E}_A T}$ and $S_B:=\sqrt{\mathcal{E}_B T}$ of two parameters of interest, $A$ and $B$, in a detuned configuration with arm length $L=4$~km, bandwidth $\gamma = 42$~Hz, circulating power $P=750$~kW, and carrier laser frequency $\omega_0=282$~THz \cite{PhysRevLett.132.130801}.
+As illustrated, when the detuned frequency $\Delta$ approaches the signal frequency $\Omega$ ($\Delta \sim \Omega$), the signal sensing is capable of achieving smaller errors but encounters a tradeoff between the errors, hindering the achievement of individual quantum CRB.
+Therefore, this work that establishes the precision tradeoff relation for linear measurements becomes available when detuned GW sensors are applied to detect kilohertz signals with enhanced precision.